itsjustdj/movie-catalog/README.md

 There is a movie catalog screen cap.jpg file so you can see how it should look.

+_This is loosely based on the project in Alan Forbes's book The Joy of PHP._

+## Instructions
+This is best done on your local machine using MAMP, XAMP or something like that.
+1. Put all the files in a folder
+2. In PHP MyAdmin on your server, create a new database.
+3. Import movies.sql and users.sql into the database.
+4. Create a password for one of the users, or create a new user.
+Use MD5 for the password encryption.
+5. Open up the site and play around!

 If you have any questions, suggestions or just want to give me feedback on my code (please?), you can contact me at dj@itsjustdj.com.